render-examples/posthog/README.md

 See the guide at https://render.com/docs/deploy-posthog.

-If you need help, chat with us at https://render.com/chat.
+If you need help, talk with us at https://community.render.com/.

 [PostHog]: https://posthog.com/